List of breweries in Montana: Pleasant Prairie Brewing

 Pleasant Prairie Brewing opened in Scobey in 2022.
 It is owned by Ben and Kara Fosland.

+Quarry Brewing

+Quarry was opened in Butte in 2007.
+In 2010 they moved to The Grand Hotel.
+In 2024 the original owners retired and Kris Mihelich took over ownership.
+They have seven staples on tap and regularly rotate seasonals.

 Red Lodge Ales Brewing Company

 Red Lodge Ales Brewing Company, in Red Lodge, opened in 1998.
 It is owned by Sam Hoffmann.

 The brewery produced nearly 8,000 barrels in 2014, boasts the largest solar thermal array in the state, and distributes to multiple states.